joelparkerhenderson/github-special-files-and-paths/README.md

   * The README file can have many formats: see [markups](https://github.com/github/markup/blob/master/README.md#markups)

   * TODO: Can the README markup formats also work with all the other special files?

-GitHub special files are typicallylocated in special paths a.k.a. special directories:
+GitHub special files are typically located in special paths a.k.a. special directories:

   * `/` is the repository root directory